The Preview experience classes begin Spring team which is in late January, and the off-campus overseas component dates are during Spring Break.

 All Preview off-campus experiences are embedded within a two-credit course which begins in late January and culminates in April.
 Individual faculty lead the curriculum.
 Preview is open to first-year and transfer students in all majors.

 Who handles the accommodations and airfare?

-The Office of International Affairs arranges logistics with the assistance of overseas staff in the Preview cities where The College of Global Studies is based.
-Student accommodations vary in each location, but are clean, basic and safe.
-Students will be housed with one to four roommates.
+The Office of International Affairs arranges logistics, often with the assistance of overseas staff in the Preview cities where The College of Global Studies is based.
+Your accommodations vary in each location, but are clean, basic and safe.
+You will be housed with one to four roommates.
 Arcadia books regularly scheduled airlines and departs from nearby international airports.

 Each faculty leader will announce class times and frequency in January, but expect to meet weekly between the end of January and mid-April.